subfuzion/logster/README.md

 ## Log Severity levels

-node-logger uses the same values as syslog.
+logster uses the same values as syslog.
 When creating a new log, set the severity level using values defined in `severity.js`.

 Note: the first parameter to the Log constructor can be the number value or the level name (case-insensitive).

 The following are all equivalent:

 ```
-var severity = require('node-logger').severity;
+var severity = require('logster').severity;

 log = new Log(severity.DEBUG, consoleLogger);